zposten/color-wheelie/lib/README.md

 ## Usage

-The wheel and palette can be used separately, but it is recommended to use them together.
+The required, the wheel can be used without the palette, but it is recommended to use them together.

 ```html
 <div class="my-color-wheel">